 Pacific Place — Admiralty

-Pacific Place has more than 160 shops, a cinema, and a department store spread out over four floors, with notable retailers like Balenciaga, American Vintage, Celine, and COS, as well as upscale F&B like Butter, Dim Sum Library, and Man Ho Chinese Restaurant (located in JW Marriott Hotel above the mall).
-The Great Food Hall on the LG1/F is a premium supermarket and some casual pick-up-and-go eateries.
+Pacific Place has more than 160 shops, a cinema, and a department store spread out over four floors, with notable retailers like American Vintage and Celine, as well as upscale F&B like Butter, Dim Sum Library, and Man Ho Chinese Restaurant (located in JW Marriott Hotel above the mall).
+The Great Food Hall on the LG1/F is home to a premium supermarket and some casual pick-up-and-go eateries.
 Three five-star hotels (Island Shangri-La, Conrad, and JW Marriott) are located right over Pacific Place.
+The mall is also ground zero for the city’s most popular Santa meet-and-greet sessions, which is generally booked out weeks before Christmas, and hosts fun interactive pop-ups that the entire family can enjoy, so keep an eye on their socials for fun events all year round.

 Location: 88 Queensway, Admiralty